Published Friday, Jan. 24, 2014 | 2 a.m.

 Updated Wednesday, Aug.
 20, 2014 | 8:20 a.m.

 More than a decade ago, lawyers wrangled for years in court fighting for people's right to distribute pamphlets on the Fremont Street Experience, the four blocks of East Fremont Street blocked to vehicle traffic under a city-funded electric canopy.

 Lawyers for the ACLU eventually won the battle, affirming that the attraction is a public forum open to expressions of free speech.

 Today when you walk the Experience, there are gaggles of costumed Batmans and Sponge Bobs looking to earn a few bucks from tourists willing to take pictures with them.

-But more and more, musicians such as Jimi Hendrix impersonator Kenny Payne, David “Raw” Shaw and Larry “The Crooner” Holmes are plugging their electric guitars and mics into portable speakers and bringing free, classic rock to hordes of tourists.
+But more and more, musicians such as Jimi Hendrix impersonator Lenny Payne, David “Raw” Shaw and Larry “The Crooner” Holmes are plugging their electric guitars and mics into portable speakers and bringing free, classic rock to hordes of tourists.